-&lt;sup>10 Each Annual NSCAS Review Report, starting from the 2020 NSCAS review, will include details of the timeframes and logistics for submitting recommendations of constraints and solutions to be considered in the next Annual NSCAS Review.
+10 Each Annual NSCAS Review Report, starting from the 2020 NSCAS review, will include details of the timeframes and logistics for submitting recommendations of constraints and solutions to be considered in the next Annual NSCAS Review.

-3.3.3.3.3.4.
+3.3.4.
 Conduct cost benefit assessment for enhancing network transfer capability

-AEMO, where necessary, will carry out a cost benefit assessment to determine if investment is warranted to identify and declare an MBAS gap to address identified high priority constraints.
+AEMO, where necessary, will carry out a cost benefit assessment to identify and declare an MBAS gap to address identified high priority constraints.

 Any cost benefit assessment will be tailored as appropriate to the issue and solutions under consideration.
 The level of detail of assessments will be commensurate to the estimated capital cost of the solutions.
-Solutions with an estimated capital cost less than the regulatory investment test - transmission (RIT-T) cost threshold will be assessed to a level of detail akin to a network capability incentive parameter action plan (NCIPAP) assessment.
+Solutions with an estimated capital cost less than the regulatory investment test - transmission (RIT-T) cost threshold11 will be assessed to a level of detail akin to a network capability incentive parameter action plan (NCIPAP) assessment.
 Solutions with an estimated capital cost greater than the RIT-T threshold may be assessed in greater detail accordingly.